piccolo-orm/piccolo_web/image/app/md/posts/introduction_to_asgi.md

 Starlette is my current favourite.
 I'm not personally invested in Flask, so don't care about compatibility.
 It also feels the most like a pure ASGI framework.
 Every component is ASGI, so it delivers on the promise of composability and modularity that I find so appealing.
 It can be used as a framework in its own right, or you can use it as a source of building blocks, and build your own framework on top of it ([Responder](https://github.com/kennethreitz/responder) is one example).

 There are countless others, but some seem to have stalled or been abandoned (Japronto, Vibora), or don't have appealing APIs.

+## Conclusions

+ASGI is an important pillar in the world of async Python.
+I hope to show some examples in the future incorporating Piccolo with an ASGI framework.